EricGilerson/rindle/readme.md

 parameters alongside the manifest:

-* `ScalerKind` enumerates available scalers (standard, min-max, robust, etc.) and is stored in the dataset configuration and manifest.【F:include/rindle/scaler.hpp†L17-L63】【F:include/rindle/manifest_types.hpp†L19-L32】
+* `ScalerKind` enumerates available scalers (standard, min-max, robust, etc.) and is stored in the dataset configuration and manifest.
-* `ScalerStore` serializes the per-feature statistics to JSON for reuse, and CSV helpers exist to persist or reload artifact bundles if needed.【F:include/rindle/scaler.hpp†L65-L105】【F:src/csv_io.cpp†L151-L236】
+* `ScalerStore` serializes the per-feature statistics to JSON for reuse, and CSV helpers exist to persist or reload artifact bundles if needed.

 ## Window generation

 Sliding windows are produced using ticker-level statistics exposed by the manifest.
-The window maker can stream results to a sink (for writing manifests) or return them as in-memory vectors for smaller workloads.【F:src/window_maker.cpp†L1-L149】
+The window maker can stream results to a sink (for writing manifests) or return them as in-memory vectors for smaller workloads.

 ## Directory structure